Beyond Bradley-Terry Models: A General Preference Model for Language Model Alignment: Introduction

-The main contributions of our work are summarized as follows: \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item We introduce preference representation learning for general preference modeling, enabling both efficient and expressive representation of human preferences.
-Our approach generalizes the Bradley-Terry (BT) reward model by embedding responses into a latent space, capturing complex preference structures, including intransitive preferences.
-Notably, our General Preference representation model (GPM) achieves a query complexity of $\mathcal{O}(K)$ for evaluating preferences among $K$ responses, a significant improvement over the $\mathcal{O}(K^2)$ complexity of traditional supervised preference models that rely on pairwise inputs (see Section~\ref{sec:general_preference_modeling}). \item We demonstrate the effectiveness of GPM across a variety of tasks, including CyclicPreference (ours) and the renowned RewardBench~\citep{RewardBench}.
-Specifically, GPM models intransitive (e.g., cyclic) preferences with 100\% accuracy, whereas the BT reward model performs like random guessing (see Section~\ref{sec:experiments_cyclic_preference}).
-Additionally, GPM outperforms the BT model on RewardBench with performance margins of up to 5.6\% (see Section~\ref{sec:experiments_reward_bench}). \item For language model alignment, we propose General Preference Optimization (GPO), which leverages the preference scores provided by GPM.
-The general preference score can also be integrated as a preference signal into a wide range of RLHF and preference optimization methods, such as (iterative) DPO~\citep{rafailov2024direct}, SPPO~\citep{wu2024self}, and PPO-based methods~\citep{ouyang2022training}.
-Experimental results on AlpacaEval2.0 and MT-Bench reveal that our approach leads to substantial improvements over reward-based methods for language model alignment (see Section~\ref{sec:GPO-exp}). \end{itemize}
+The main contributions of our work are summarized as follows: \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=1pt] \item We introduce \emph{preference embedding} for general preference modeling, enabling both efficient and expressive representation of human preferences.
+Our approach generalizes the Bradley-Terry (BT) reward model by embedding responses into a latent space, capturing complex structures, including intransitive preferences.
+Notably, our General Preference embedding model (GPM) achieves a query complexity of $\mathcal{O}(K)$ for evaluating preferences among $K$ responses which match the complexity of the Bradley-Terry reward model, an improvement over the $\mathcal{O}(K^2)$ complexity of traditional supervised preference models that rely on pairwise inputs (see Section~\ref{sec:general_preference_modeling}). \item We demonstrate GPM's effectiveness across various tasks, including CyclicPreference (ours) and the renowned RewardBench~\citep{RewardBench}.
+Specifically, GPM models intransitive (e.g., cyclic) preferences with near-perfect accuracy, whereas the BT reward model performs like random guessing (see Section~\ref{sec:experiments_cyclic_preference}).
+Additionally, GPM consistently outperforms the BT reward model on RewardBench (see Section~\ref{sec:experiments_reward_bench}). \item For language model alignment, we propose General Preference Optimization (GPO), which leverages the preference scores provided by GPM.
+The general preference score can also be integrated as a preference signal into a wide range of RLHF and preference optimization methods~\citep{rafailov2024direct, munos2023nash, wu2024self}.
+Experimental results on AlpacaEval-2.0 reveal that our approach may improve reward-based language model alignment methods (see Section~\ref{sec:GPO-exp}). \end{itemize}